mattions/neuronvisio/_sources/gettingstarted.txt

 If no `mosinit.hoc` is found, the software will open the folder where the model has been downloaded, warning the user of the impossibility to load it automatically.

 .. note:: if the model does not have a `mosinit.hoc`, Neuronvisio cannot load it, because does not know what to load as master file.
-You can always load the file following the section :ref:`hoc-integration` or :ref:`python-integration` if in python.
+You can always load the relevant file following the section :ref:`hoc-integration` or :ref:`python-integration`.